 SELECT new fri.jpa.example.TeamDao$ViewDto(t, r.name, p.name) FROM Team t JOIN t.responsibilities r JOIN r.person p WHERE r.name like :responsibilityName and p.name like :personName

-is a static inner class of fri.jpa.example.TeamDao
+The ViewDto is a static inner class of fri.jpa.example.TeamDao,

 the '$' replaces the '.' inside the fully qualified class name in SELECT clause.

-The :responsibilityName
+The :responsibilityName and :personName

 in WHERE clause are named parameter placeholders.